 It's no surprise that GayCities.com named Buffalo, N.Y. its Best Up and Coming City last year!

 It starts with world-class modern and contemporary art at the Albright-Knox Art Gallery; architecture by Frank Lloyd Wright, Louis Sullivan and H.H.
-Richardson; the incredible National Garden Festival, featuring more than 1000 gardens; and some two dozen theaters, presenting everything from LGBT plays at the BUA Theater to touring Broadway musicals at the fabulous Shea's Performing Arts Center.
+Richardson; the incredible National Garden Festival, featuring more than 1000 gardens; and some two dozen theaters, presenting everything from LGBTQ plays at the BUA Theater to touring Broadway musicals at the fabulous Shea's Performing Arts Center.

-When you add in 400 independently-owned restaurants; LGBT bars in Allentown and drag shows at Club Marcella; Babeville, hometown girl Ani DiFranco's performing and visual arts center housed in a converted church; great B&Bs, like the gay-owned Parkside House; luxurious boutique hotels, like the Hotel @ The Lafayette; and our enormous Pride Festival, Buffalo is the perfect getaway for your next gay-cation!
+When you add in 400 independently-owned restaurants; LGBTQ bars in Allentown and drag shows at Club Marcella; Babeville, hometown girl Ani DiFranco's performing and visual arts center housed in a converted church; great B&Bs, like the gay-owned Parkside House; luxurious boutique hotels, like the Hotel @ The Lafayette; and our enormous Pride Festival, Buffalo is the perfect getaway for your next gay-cation!

 (For weddings check out www.lgbtbuffalo.com - it's your one-stop guide to everything you need to know, from open and affirming houses of worship to reception sites to accommodations.)